wlund-pivotal/spring-geode-workshop/labs/01-environment-setup.en.md

 We are going to work in the default namespace.
 There is a more complete example that can be found with the docs at [VMware Tanzu Gemfire](https://tgf.docs.pivotal.io/tgf/beta/create-and-delete.html) where the first step is to create a gemfire-cluster namespace.
-Alsom In our simplified approach we will not use security.

 ## Apply the CRD for your Tanzu GemFire cluster, as in this development environment example: